csbrady-warwick/EIS-2/README.md

 # The EPOCH input system (EIS)

+## Funding and support

+This work was funded under the embedded CSE programme of the ARCHER UK National Supercomputing Service (http://www.archer.ac.uk).

 ## Overview

 EIS is intended to be an easy to use but powerful and performant system to allow control of Fortran and C codes from external user specified files using standard mathematical expressions.
 It is split into three sections, two of which are currently released.

 1) eis\_common (common subdirectory) - The common core of the EIS library, used by the other parts
-2) eis\_parser (parser subdirectory) - The maths expression parser - currently released
+2) eis\_parser (parser subdirectory) - The maths expression parser
-3) eis\_deck - The input deck parser - not currently released
+3) eis\_deck (deck subdirectory) - The input deck parser

 ## Terms